drnoir/Papyrus3D-IF-Engine/README.md

 ##### Current Version: 0.1.1
 ![alt text](https://raw.githubusercontent.com/drnoir/Papyrus3D-IF-Engine/main/papyrusscreengrab.jpg)

-### IDEA
+### SIMPLE OPEN SOURCE GAME ENGINE FOR VR
-Build an engine for generating 3D interactive Fiction games based on JSON inputs.
+Open source game engine for generating 3D fighting games based on JSON configs.
-Edit the json files in the Game folder and then use the preview and export buttons to export your adventure game.
+Edit the json files in the Game folder and then use the preview and export buttons to export your fighting game.
 Allow for customisation and export of games as a separate html / javascript bundle or an exe.
-Possibly mobile support for exporting as APK /.
-AB file for android.

 Multi-Platform support - Desktop, Mobile, VR and (Possibly) AR.

-### Planned Features
+### Features
-* Component system for characters supporting custom models and associated avatar
+* Component system for character loading in enemeies
-* Map Editor WIP- Currently working on a map editor for easy export / import  of created maps
+* Map Editor WIP- basic map editor for easy creation of scenes
-* Dialogue System with branching - Dialogue UI allowing for custom colours / texture etc
 * Define 3D Scenes with character components and assets
 * Create unique repayable games that the engine can generate based on easily editable JSON files
 * Customise scenes with different colours textures, background elements etc
+* melee combat system

-### Possible Features
+### Possible future Features
-* Further / optional - create interface for creating the branching narratives (similar to Twine)
+* torch / advanced lighting

 ### Current Tech Stack / dependencies
 * Rendering / 3D - A-Frame + a-frame component libraries